Skip to main content

 Carver County, MinnesotaEutrophic

 Auburn Lake earns a C — middle-of-the-pack water quality, with one or two parameters dragging the average down from a stronger grade.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 At a TSI of 51, Auburn Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
 At 84 ft of maximum depth, Auburn Lake stratifies reliably through the summer — the hypolimnion stays cooler and clearer than the surface layer suggests.
 At 291 acres, Auburn Lake fits the Minnesota median for monitored lakes, with 4.2 miles of shoreline.
 Within Carver County's 40 graded waters, Auburn Lake sits at rank 10, near the top of the local distribution.